Justin Kiriakis and Adrienne Johnson: 1986-1987

 When Adrienne finally learned the truth, she was furious at Justin's deception and felt they had nothing in common - he was rich, she was poor.
 She refused to see Justin again until she needed his help to find Steve and Kayla who had gone on the run after Steve was accused of trying to kill Harper Deveraux.
 Justin accompanied Adrienne to Colorado to find Steve and Kayla, and she began to trust him again, enough to tell him what her father did to her.
 When they returned to Salem, Justin and Adrienne began going on dates again.

 Anjelica, who Justin had broken up with shortly after he met Adrienne, was very unhappy to see Justin moving on with the maid's daughter.
-She began doing everything she could to sabotage their relationship, eventually setting it up for Adrienne to find Justin in Anjelica's hotel room and assume he was sleeping with her.
+She began doing everything she could to sabotage their relationship, eventually setting it up for Adrienne to find Justin in Anjelica's hotel room and assume he was having sex with her.
 Justin admitted to Adrienne that he had previously had a relationship with Anjelica, but insisted it had been over for a long time.
 Adrienne eventually believed him, and the two tried to resume their relationship.
 Victor interfered after deciding that Adrienne's past and family would ruin Justin's future.
 Victor offered Adrienne $10,000 to stay away from Justin forever.
 An emergency orchestrated by Anjelica forced Adrienne to spend the money, and she tried to end things with Justin for good.
 Justin declared his love for Adrienne, but she insisted they couldn't be together.

 Just as Justin was about to give up and leave for an indefinite business trip in Greece, Adrienne realized she didn't want to be without him and ran to the airport to stop him from leaving town.
 The two shared their first kiss, and Justin decided to stay.
 The relationship escalated quickly, and Justin proposed on a trip to Montreal.
 Adrienne accepted, despite her brother's warnings that the Kiriakis family was dangerous.

 The two were married in Greece, with Steve giving Adrienne away.
-Adrienne and Justin made love for the first time on their wedding night, as Adrienne had not been ready before due to the trauma suffered at the hands of her father.
+Adrienne and Justin had sex for the first time on their wedding night, as Adrienne had not been ready before due to the trauma suffered at the hands of her father.